 Affiliated companies are entities over which we have significant influence, but do not have control.
 We generally consider an ownership interest of 20% or higher to represent significant influence.
 Investments in limited partnerships of more than 3% to 5% have generally been viewed as more than minor so that may imply significant influence.
 We also consider that we have significant influence over the funds of which we serve as general partner, even though our ownership interest in these funds as limited partner is generally lower than 3%.
 We do not consolidate the funds of which we serve as general partner mainly because we are not the primary beneficiary of these funds, and substantive kick-out rights exist and are exercisable by non-related limited partners of these funds.
-Investments in affiliates are accounted for by the equity method of accounting.
-Under this method, our share of the post-acquisition profits or losses of affiliated companies is recognized in the statements of operation and our shares of post-acquisition movements in other comprehensive income are recognized in other comprehensive income.
+Investments in affiliated companies is recognized in the statements of operation and our shares of post-acquisition movements in other comprehensive income.
 Unrealized gains on transactions between us and affiliated companies are eliminated to the extent of our interest in the affiliated companies; unrealized losses are also eliminated unless the transaction provides evidence of an impairment of the asset transferred.
 When our share of losses in an affiliated company equals or exceeds its interest in the affiliated company, we do not recognize further losses, unless we have incurred obligations or made payments on behalf of the affiliated company.
 An impairment loss is recorded when there has been a loss in value of the investment that is other than temporary.
 We have not recorded any impairment losses in any of the periods reported.